dominikhaid/scratchpad/readme.md

-# ScratchPAd for all kinds of stuff.
+# ScratchPad for all kinds of stuff.

 ## Description
 Some old stuff merged together.
 This will be our place to scratch things.